fpsvogel/fpsvogel.com/src/_posts/2021-12-16-wiki-stumble-wikipedia-explorer.md

 ---
 title: A StumbleUpon-style Wikipedia explorer
-subtitle: "lightning Rails app #2"
+subtitle: "Wiki Stumble, part 1 / lightning Rails app #2"
-description: How I built a Ruby on Rails throwaway app for learning purposes, a tool that suggests Wikipedia articles according to your likes and dislikes.
+description: How I built a Ruby on Rails throwaway app for learning, a tool that suggests Wikipedia articles according to your likes and dislikes, Ã  la StumbleUpon.
 ---

 - [New things I did in this app](#new-things-i-did-in-this-app)